extemporelang/extemporelang.github.io/_docs/guides/audio-file-io.md

 ---

 Extempore's `libsndfile` bindings[^1] provide functionality for both reading and writing audio files.
-Here's a short example of how to both read and write audio files.
+Here's a short example of how to read write audio files.

 First, load up the required libraries and create an audio file closure with `audiofile_c`